Akasaka Palace: History

 After the Second World War, the Government of Japan relieved the Imperial Household of Akasaka Palace.
 Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, Cabinet Legislation Bureau and Organizing Committee of Tokyo Olympics 1964.

-Through the economic revival of the country after the Second World War, the Japanese Government established a State Guest House.
-The former residence of Prince Asaka, currently Tokyo Metropolitan Teien Art Museum, had been used as the state guest house, though it was too small for that purpose.
+As the post-war occupation of Japan after the Second World War ended and the country went back to the international stage, a State Guest House was needed.
+The former residence of Prince Asaka, currently Tokyo Metropolitan Teien Art Museum, was used as the state guest house for a brief period, but it was too small for that purpose.
 It was decided in 1967 to renovate the former Akasaka Palace as the new state guest house.
 The renovation was led by architect Togo Murano, took more than five years and 10.8 billion yen, and was completed in 1974.